Search features

 Browne Email Email More info More Info

 MUSI 317.
 ADVANCED CHORAL CONDUCTING.
 A course for students desiring further experience in conducting advanced choral material.
 Prerequisite: Music 219.
-Semester course, two hours.
+Two hours.

 a section of the ADV CHORAL CONDUCTING course in Music - MUSI